 Undiscounted incurred but not reported reserves are shown in column 05.
 These reserves also include any adjustment for the deficiency or redundancy of the case reserves (also known as the broad definition of IBNR) presented in column 04.
 The undiscounted IBNR includes all amounts related to the undiscounted unpaid allocated adjustment expenses.
 If the undiscounted claim liabilities for a line are not available, (e.g. tabular reserves), then the discounted IBNR should be entered.

 This is the total of columns 04 and 05.

 Present value case basis reserves and IBNR of the unpaid claims and allocated adjustment expenses are presented in column 07.
 The underlying rule to be respected with the completion of the UCLR Analysis Exhibit is that the amounts shown should correspond to those calculated by the Appointed Actuary in the AAR.
 Do not add any risk adjustment to this column.

 Column 12 is the result of the following formula:

 Note: for the “Total” exhibit, amounts for column 12 are entered on line 13 (ULAE – Total), line 14 (Facility Association and Plan) and line 15 (Other Provisions) as well as line 16 (Grand Total).
 Lines 13 through 16 are included only in the “Total” exhibit.

-Earned premiums are shown separately by accident year.
-Net earned premiums are reported and developed at ultimate where development is possible, for example, where experience rating is used.
+Insurance revenue/earned premium are shown separately by accident year.
+For older accident years prior to IFRS 17, earned premiums (or cumulative earned premium to date) should be reported instead of insurance revenue.
+Insurance revenue/earned premiums are reported and developed at ultimate where development is possible, for example, where experience rating is used.